Import URDF Models

-You import a URDF model into the Simscape™
+To import a URDF model into a Simscape™

-extension, the function assumes that the file is in the XML format used to import CAD models.
+assumes that the file is in the XML format used to import CAD models.
 For

-tells the function to import a multibody model from an intermediate
+tells the function to create a multibody model from the

 <robot name> <link name> <inertial> <origin xyz rpy /> <mass value /> <inertia ixx iyy izz ixy ixz iyz /> </inertial> <visual name> <origin xyz rpy /> <geometry> <box size /> <cylinder radius length /> <sphere radius /> <mesh filename scale /> </geometry> <material name> <color rgba /> <texture filename /> </material> </visual> <collision name> <origin xyz rpy /> <geometry> <box size /> <cylinder radius length /> <sphere radius /> <mesh filename scale /> </geometry> </collision> </link> <joint name type> <origin xyz rpy /> <parent link /> <child link /> <axis xyz /> <calibration rising /> <calibration falling /> <dynamics damping friction /> <limit lower upper effort velocity /> <mimic joint multiplier offset /> <safety_controller soft_lower_limit ... ... soft_upper_limit k_position k_velocity /> </joint> </robot>